Why, When and How I Lost My Religious Faith

 As a teenager of the sixties all of this information began to raise doubts in my mind.
 How could a God let such a man suffer so much?
 Compared to many others he hardly suffered at all but life was hard for him.

 Then, of course, the facts of the Second World War became known to me.
-It was right that Hitler was stopped and a sad fact of life that this needed men like my father to sacrifice themselves.
-If God is so omnipotent though how come he was powerless to intervene?
-Could he not have prevented the mass slaughter of the Jews and the march of Hitler?
+It was right that Hitler was stopped and a sad fact of life that this needed men like my father to sacrifice themselves but if God is so omnipotent how come he was powerless to intervene?
+Could he not have prevented the mass slaughter of Jews and the march of Hitler?

 Having attended church without fail each week, been christened and then confirmed my faith was still quick to go.

 The eldest aunt, who helped raise my Dad, would always say that such horrific events were God's way of testing a person's faith.
-I used to retaliate that I did not want to know such a God then, if he was so mean.
-With age this opinion has changed little.
+I used to retaliate that I did not want to know such a God then, if he was so mean and with age this opinion has changed little.

 I will close this ramble now.
 I have written from the heart and did not write this Hub in draft, and then check what I had written.
 I have written as my thoughts came to me and hopefully this Hub will make sense.